Will Matt Purke fulfil his former Ace-starter promise? Photo AP/Nati Harnik

 - #1 starter is one of the best 15-20 pitchers in the league, someone who you’re genuinely surprised if he performs badly on a given day, mentioned in Cy Young conversations.
 Verlander, Lincecum, Halladay.

 - #2 starter: a slight step down from your elite, but still a reliable starter.
 The “robin” to the ace’s “batman.”
-I’m thinking Matt Cain, Jonathan Billingsly, Cole Hamels, Clay Buchholz as examples.
+I’m thinking Matt Cain, Chad Billingsly, Cole Hamels, Clay Buchholz as examples.
 Not the best guy on their rotation but a great #2 guy.

 - #3: better than your league average pitcher, someone who is solid, consistent innings eater and who routinely gives you quality starts but not much more than that.
 I’m thinking someone like a Jonathan Sanchez, Derek Holland, Edwin Jackson, someone like that.

 - #4: is basically someone defined as someone who’s a slight step above the back-of-the-rotation guy, a mlb veteran guy who knows how to pitch but doesn’t have the best stuff to really go much beyond.
 John Lannan is a great example of a #4 starter.
-Freddie Garcia, John Lackey, John Garland, Jason Marquis are other examples.
+Freddie Garcia, John Lackey, Jon Garland, Jason Marquis are other examples.

 - #5: just good enough to fill out your rotation.
 Starters at the back end who all you’re hoping for is 6 innings and keeping your team in the game.
 On our team, Livan Hernandez, Tom Gorzelanny, Craig Stammen in past years.